 Today’s featured plant is Prickly Wild Lettuce, Lactuca serriola.

-Prickly Wild Lettuce is also known as Opium Lettuce, Wild Lettuce and Prickly Lettuce.
+Prickly Wild Lettuce is also known as opium lettuce, wild lettuce, wild opium, horse thistle, China lettuce and prickly lettuce.
 Its medicinal properties are similar to Lactuca virosa, which is also known as wild lettuce.

 Range and Identification of Prickly Wild Lettuce

 You can find wild lettuce mostly in disturbed soils, such as vacant lots, along roadsides, in dumps and other waste areas.
 Lactuca Serriola prefers full sun and tolerates dry soils.
 Survival, Tracking and Awareness of Australia has some great photos showing exactly how durable this plant is.

 The plant is an annual or biennial, growing 2-7′ tall.
-Most of mine have been at the shorter end of that range.
 Leaves are attached in an alternating pattern to a central stalk, and are up to 12 inches long and 4 inches across.
 They are simple lobed leaves, getting smaller as they move up the plant.
-The leaves are slightly prickly, mainly underneath, but can be handled without significant discomfort – they only poke a bit.
+Wild prickly lettuce has a distinctive line of spines or prickles on the underside of the leaves, running up the midvein.
+The leaves themselves are slightly prickly, mainly underneath.
+They can be handled without significant discomfort – they only poke a bit.
 Once dried, they are more prickly.

 Prickly wild lettuce blooms from mid-summer to fall.
 Flowers are small and yellow, about 1/3″ across and 1/2″ in length – somewhat like a skimpy dandelion flower.
 Flowers have between 5 and 20 toothed petals.
 Multiple flowers are produced on each plant, and an individual plant can stay in bloom for about a month.
 The plants produce a white, milky sap.